 - Allergic reaction to the bone cement, if used

 - Allergic reaction to metal as implants may contain titanium or a colbalt-based alloy

 - The joint may be left stiff and with restricted movement if excess bone forms around the artificial joint

-If complications occur, then it may not be too bad.
-A minor wound infection may clear up in a short time and blood clots can resolve with medication.
+If complications occur, then the outlook may not be too bad.
+A minor wound infection should clear up in a short time with antibiotics and blood clots can resolve with medication.

 Generally, the risk of complications is around 3%.
 However, if you carry a combination of risk factors, then the complication rates can increase to around 20%.